 Symptoms may return if the treatment has not completely cured the infection.

-A vaccine is recommended for travel outside of the US to places where there is typhoid fever.
+A vaccine is recommended for travel outside of the United States to places where there is typhoid fever.
 The Centers for Disease Control and Prevention website has information about where typhoid fever is common --

 Water treatment, waste disposal, and protecting the food supply from contamination are important public health measures.
 Carriers of typhoid must not be allowed to work as food handlers.